oracle/opengrok/How-to-setup-OpenGrok.md

 OpenGrok can be installed and used under different use cases.
 Advanced usage depends on your knowledge of running java applications and command line options.
-Note, that you need the create the index no matter what is your use case.
+Note, that you need to create the index no matter what is your use case.
 Without indexes Opengrok will be simply useless.

 # Requirements